IFS4205-Group-2/IFS4205-AY2223-S1-G2-Track2Gather/IoT/README.md

 > Note that you MUST whitelist your IP (over SoC vpn or in NUS network) to test the functionalities of IoT Receiver.
 > This can be done by running `nc ifs4205-gp02-5-i 4205` and providing your VPN IP.
 > The port 4205 is only accessible with SoC vpn, or NUS network.
+> For more information, refer to the Final Report, section "6.9.
+Utility Service for PenTesting/Functional Testing".

 After setting up the server, you can begin to configure the Dongles and Receivers.